 The Wikipedia entry has Vera Licensing sold in 1999 to The Tog Shop, a catalog company which had licensed sportswear from Vera Licensing.
-The Tog Shop was put up for sale in 2005 and Susan Seid, then then vice president of merchandising of Tog Shop, bought the name.
-Smart move.
+The Tog Shop was put up for sale in 2005 and Susan Seid, the then vice president of merchandising of Tog Shop, bought the name and intellectual property.

 Press reports from Target say that the line is available April 28 to June 23, at all U.S. and Canadian stores and Target.com.
 The collection offers 17 scarves, according to Brooke Rymer, senior specialist, Category Marketing.
 “The designs on the scarves represent what Vera was all about—happiness, optimism, inspiration and originality.
 A Vera Neumann design is timeless, making it the perfect gift.”